AlecJacobsen/Clunio_speciation/README.md

     - `Gen_ParamSweep.py` calls `reduced_model_OutputsFreqs.slim` to run a parameter sweep over the genetic parameters $\sigma_{effecting}$, $P_{effecting}$, and $\sigma_{emergence}$, and collects the simulation results.
     - `Gen_paramSweep.sbatch` then launches `Gen_ParamSweep.py` 1000 times within slurm jobs, monitoring how many jobs are running at any one time.
 Results will be output to the `Gen_paramSweep` directory.
 Generating the data for figure 5 can be done by exectuing `sbatch Gen_paramSweep.sbatch` within the `Genetic_model/Fig_5/` directory.
  - `Sup_fig_2/`
-    - `simulate_vcfs.slim` is a slim script that exectutes a single simluation run, and outputs .vcf files of alleles every 200 generations starting at generation 100.
+    - `simulate_vcfs.slim` is a slim script that exectutes a single simluation run, and outputs variant call format (vcf) files of alleles every 200 generations starting at generation 100.
 Vcfs will be output to the `vcfs` directory.
 Running the script can be done by executing the following code within the `Genetic_model/Sup_fig_2/` directory to generate the three simulation runs in supplemental figure 2.
       ```
       conda activate slim
       slim -d "params='_Cw0.025_Sd0.075'" -d comp_sd=0.025 -d larval_dispersal=0.075 simulate_vcfs.slim